willfaught/willfaught.github.io/content/blog/2022-09-26-always-change-never-finish.md

 Some gems:

 - They were posted one "sprint" apart. 🤣
-- "It’s really Waterfall with meetings every two weeks."
+- "It's really Waterfall with meetings every two weeks."
-- "That’s Greg.
+- "That's Greg.
 His birthday is on day 2 of sprint 7."
 - "We don't even define requirements until after production."
 - "I lost my job because I'm a horrible developer.
 Now I'm an Agile coach."
 - "Always change.
 Never finish."